mateuslopes92/hello-docker/README.md

   if got error of running containers `docker container rm -f $(docker container ls -a -q)` `-a` apply the commands for stoped containers as well

-  After having DockerFile and docker-compose file we can run `docker-compose build`
+  After having DockerFile and docker-compose file we can run `docker-compose build` or `docker compose up --build`

 ### Running multi container apps
 Each application should have your own DockerFile